 The reality is that all dogs, no matter the breed, come with potential genetic disorders.

-It’s important to always understand the medical conditions that your dog might be at risk for prior to adoption.
+It’s important to always understand the medical conditions your dog might be at risk for prior to adoption.

 This mixed breed tends to have an average life span between 12 and 15 years.

 But due to the many health conditions they risk inheriting, the quality of life isn’t guaranteed through every life stage.